 Get Clued Up and Get A Grease Trap

-If you are new to the issue, find out more about fatbergs and their effects on the environment.
-Then, find the right grease trap for you, get it installed and learn to keep it clean and working efficiently.
+If you are new to the issue, firstly you need to find out more about fatbergs and their effects on the environment.
+Then, decide on the right grease trap and what size grease trap you need, get it installed and learn to keep it clean and working efficiently.
+This will start your business on the right path to begin your fatberg free journey.